 - Florida Building Code - Existing Building

-The Florida Existing Building Code (2017 edition) is the primary code reference for the remodeling and restoration of existing buildings in FL.
+The Florida Existing Building Code is the primary code reference for the remodeling and restoration of existing buildings in FL.

 - Florida Building Code - Energy Conservation

-The 2017 edition of the Florida Energy Conservation Code is the current and primary source of code compliance for mechanical contractors and builders.
+The Florida Energy Conservation Code is the current and primary source of code compliance for mechanical contractors and builders.
 This book used to be Chapter 13 of the Florida Building Code in prior code editions (before it was published separately).

 - Design and Control of Concrete Mixtures

 Many advances have been made in concrete technology over the decades ranging from new materials and testing methods to improved concrete properties and construction practices.
 Concrete construction today follows a mantra of quicker, stronger, more durable, more resilient, and more sustainable.
 That story is proudly displayed within the pages of this centennial edition of Design and Control of Concrete Mixtures.

 Placing Reinforcing Bars covers all aspects of concrete reinforcement.

 Principles and Practices of Commercial Construction cover all aspects of the building process with a focus on civil structures and high-rise buildings.